ayeseeem/spectime/README.md

 ```

 - `date()` and `time()` are synonyms - use whichever is clearer
-- specify relative time/date using:
+- Specify relative time/date using:
     - `milliseconds()`
     - `seconds()`
     - `minutes()`